libapps/libapps-mirror/wash/README.md

 This is wash.
 It is yet-another shell environment for the web.
 Wash's special trick is that it can "mount" virtual file systems using postMessage based IPC.

-It is accidentaly similar to Plan 9's file system, in that each origin comes with it's own virtual filesystem that can contain data and executables.
+It is accidentally similar to Plan 9's file system, in that each origin comes with it's own virtual filesystem that can contain data and executables.

 The actual IPC messages are JSON, and can be serialized over any transport.